bullfest/kompiler-course/lab2.md

   compiler should output one token per line.
 After all tokens have been recognized, your compiler should exit.

+* Your compiler should terminate with exit code `1` in case the lexer detected errors.
+See method `Reporter.terminateIfErrors`.

 ## Code stubs

 We provide code stubs for your project.
-Your task is to complete the file ''Lexer.scala'' and to implement the above `--tokens` option.
+Your task is to complete the file `Lexer.scala` and to implement the above `--tokens` option in `Main.scala`.

 | Non-terminal        |     | Definition                                                                                                                                                                                    |
 | ------------------- | --- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |